DuroMax XP13000HX - 10500/13000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP13000HX compare to generators of similar power (between 10000 and 11000 W).

-- With a dry weight of 240 pounds, the DuroMax XP13000HX finds itself in the expected weight range for generators able to produce between 10000 and 11000 rated watts.
+- With a dry weight of 240 lbs, the DuroMax XP13000HX sits comfortably within the expected weight range for devices generating 10000 to 11000 rated watts.
 If weight is a key factor for your needs, the DuroStar DS13000MX is noteworthy for being one of the top contenders in this power range, with a dry weight of 209 pounds.

-- Run time is a key metric, but it's dependent on the generator's fuel tank capacity.
-Therefore, discussing fuel efficiency is necessary for a complete understanding.
-This generator has an estimated fuel consumption of roughly 0.98 GPH (gallon per hour) at a 50% load, rendering it somewhat average compared to devices of a similar output.
-If you wish to get a unit of similar power, but with one of the best fuel efficiency, you could consider the Powerhorse 13000ES, which has an impressively low fuel consumption of 0.84 GPH.
+- Though run time is a significant parameter, it's closely tied to the generator's fuel tank size.
+To get a comprehensive understanding, fuel efficiency must also be taken into account.
+This generator provides better fuel efficiency than most others in its wattage range, consuming approximately 0.98 GPH (gallon per hour) at 50% load.
+If you wish to get a unit of similar power, but with one of the best fuel efficiency, you could consider the WEN TF1300iX, which has an impressively low fuel consumption of 0.93 GPH.

 Here's a list of the most popular specific comparisons: